drduh/macOS-Security-and-Privacy-Guide/README.md

 This guide is a collection of techniques for improving the security and privacy of macOS on [Apple silicon](https://support.apple.com/116943) Macs.
-It targets power users who wish to adopt enterprise-standard security, but is also suitable for novice users with an interest in privacy and security.
+It targets experienced users who want security practices commonly used by organizations, but is also suitable for novice users with an interest in privacy and security.

-For securing computers in an organization, refer to the [official NIST guidelines for macOS](https://github.com/usnistgov/macos_security).
+For securing computers in an organization, refer to the [security guidelines from NIST](https://github.com/usnistgov/macos_security), a U.S. government cybersecurity standards [organization](https://en.wikipedia.org/wiki/National_Institute_of_Standards_and_Technology)

 This guide is provided "as is" - without warranties of any kind.
 You are solely responsible for any consequences of following it.